bloxstreet/support/guides/training-guide.md

 {: .text-yellow-200 }
 {: .no_toc }

-At :35, the Host, the Co-Host, and the rankers should join the Training Center to prepare for the session.
-Trainers (Store Managers and HRs) should not join until :45.
+At :35, the Host and the Co-Host should join the Training Center to prepare for the session.
+Trainers (Store Managers and HRs) may not join until :45.

 To claim the session, click the message at the top of the screen that says “Click here to host one!”.
-A GUI will pop up with a button that says “Claim” on it. **Please read the information first on that GUI.** Once you have pressed "Claim," the message that says “No training is being hosted right now.
+A GUI will pop up with a button that says “Claim” on it. **Please read the information first on that GUI.** Once the “Claim” button is activated, the message that says “No training is being hosted right now.
 Check back later!” on the screen will be removed, and the session will become active.

 At :45, the Co-Host should do the first shout on the group page.
 The group shout templates are located in a designated area.

-**_Note: After you have claimed in-game, you cannot leave the server, or you will receive consequences!
-Do not claim if you know you are having internet related issues, that might mean you get disconnected, etc._**
+**_Note: Once the Host has claimed in-game, they should not leave the server, or they will receive consequences.
+The Host should not claim if they know they are experiencing technical difficulties._**

 ### Host: After Claiming